Dogsbody (novel): Plot synopsis

 Sirius unknowingly stumbles across the women who tried to drown him as a puppy.
 He flees when one of them proves to be his former Companion.
 While Sol distracts her, Sirius escapes with the help of Earth.
 He realizes while he doted over his Companion as a luminary, she is as cruel as Duffie, and plotted against him.
 Earth reveals that the Master is in possession of the Zoi, although he does not know how to use it.
 Sirius' former Companion and New-Sirius (the luminary who took over Sirius' position), find and try to kill him.
 He escapes, helped by Moon, and sees the cold dogs again.

 Kathleen is informed that her father is dead.
 She flies into a rage, destroying Duffie's pottery.
 Duffie beats her, but Sirius intervenes, biting her.
 Enraged, Duffie demands to have Sirius put down.
-Kathleen pretends to take him to be euthanized.
+Kathleen pretends to take him to be euthanised.
 Once out of the house, Sirius leads Kathleen to Miss Smith, who takes the girl in.
 Robin and Basil find Kathleen at Miss Smith's; the three commiserate.
 Night falls and Sirius slips away to run with the cold dogs, joined by Bruce, Patchie, Rover and Redears.
 The three children discover Sirius is missing and pursue the five dogs only to follow the pack of cold dogs into nothingness.

 The eight humans and dogs meet the Master.
 He questions Sirius about the Zoi and allows each visitor to ask a boon.
-Robin gets a puppy, and Kathleen asks to understand her dog——but as Sirius is not technically a dog this does not work.
+Robin gets a puppy, and Kathleen asks to understand her dog, but as Sirius is not technically a dog this does not work.
 Basil asks for the "meteorite" that is the Zoi.
 To Basil and Sirius's horror, the Master hands the Zoi to Kathleen instead.
 She has an intuitive understanding of how the Zoi works.
 The Companion and New-Sirius appear to kill Sirius, and Kathleen destroys them with the Zoi.
 Sirius manages to get the Zoi away from her, turns into his luminary self, and finds that his dog body is dead.
 He reluctantly returns to his sphere, leaving Kathleen behind.

 Restored to his sphere, Sirius begins his old life, although he refuses to find a replacement Companion.
 Together, Sirius and Sol guide Kathleen to Patchie's new litter, where she carefully picks out a female puppy for Miss Smith.